-- Help: If you're new to Coconut, Coconut's Help provides a straightforward, easy-to-follow tutorial of the Coconut Programming Language. - Docs: If you're looking for info about a specific feature, Coconut's Docs provide a complete documentation of the language.

-- FAQ: If you have questions about who Coconut is built for and whether or not you should use it, Coconut's frequently asked questions have you covered. - Create a New Issue: If you're having a problem with Coconut, creating a new issue detailing the problem will allow it to be addressed as soon as possible. - Gitter: For all general questions, concerns, or comments about anything Coconut-related, ask around at Coconut's Gitter, a GitHub-integrated chat room for Coconut developers.
+- Tutorial: If you're new to Coconut, a good place to start is Coconut's straightforward, easy-to-follow tutorial. - Documentation: If you're looking for info about a specific feature, check out Coconut's comprehensive documentation. - FAQ: If you have questions about who Coconut is built for and whether or not you should use it, Coconut's frequently asked questions have you covered. - Create a New Issue: If you're having a problem with Coconut, creating a new issue detailing the problem will allow it to be addressed as soon as possible. - Gitter: For any questions, concerns, or comments about anything Coconut-related, ask around at Coconut's Gitter, a GitHub-integrated chat room for Coconut developers.

-Note: If the above documentation links are not working, try the mirror.
+Note: If the above documentation links are not working, try the mirror .